Berenix90V/fullstack_webdev_course/README.md

 ```
 all the files will get uploaded to be committed.
 Commit them and it will work.

+if it doesn't ork try with `git add`

 ## Notes about redux testing
 The rerender of the app or component take place only because we are subscribing the rerendering to the store.
 ```javascript